emozibe/CapstoneOne_AccountingLedger/readme.md

 ## Screenshots

-Below are screenshots showcasing the different menus of the Financial Transaction Tracking Application, along with a GIF demonstrating the display of all transactions.
+Below are screenshots showcasing the different menus of the Accounting Ledger Application, along with a GIF demonstrating the display of all transactions.

 ### Main Menu
 ![Main Menu](assets/MainMenu.png)